 Beach Monitoring: Safe to Swim?

-From approximately Memorial Day through Labor Day, the Iowa Department of Natural Resources conducts weekly monitoring of 39 state park beaches.
+Since 2006, the Iowa Department of Natural Resources conducts weekly monitoring for 39 state park beaches (see full list below).

 Weekly Water Watch

-Every Friday during the summer IEC sends our Weekly Water Watch, an e-newsletter with beach updates and other important water news.
-Sign up to receive this e-newsletter.
+Every Friday during the summer recreation season, IEC sends Weekly Water Watch, an e-newsletter with beach advisory updates and other important water news.

 sign up for weekly water watch